-Here’s a question familiar to millions of Americans…
+Here’s a question that could sound familiar to millions of Americans.

 I’ve applied to other companies and have been turned down.